idvorkin/idvorkin.github.io/_d/SustainableWork.md

 No emails from me on evenings and weekends - To avoid people getting that jolt of stress when they get a mail from their boss when they're checking their e-mail on the weekend (which would be rare as I reserve evenings and weekends for my family) I queue up sending my mails for mornings on working days.

-You should talk more about, you’re there to get people where they want to be; the next level, an industry change, building skills to move somewhere else, etc. You enjoy helping people grow and become happier.
+You should talk more about, you're there to get people where they want to be; the next level, an industry change, building skills to move somewhere else, etc. You enjoy helping people grow and become happier.

 **Making work like having a blast with your friends** Having work be a blast is so important to me, I'll have a separate post on the topic - stay tuned (tbd - link moments @ work).